GeekInTheNorth/Stott.Security.Optimizely/src/Stott.Optimizely.Csp.React/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run clean-dotnet`

+Cleans up the existing wwwroot folder in the main .NET Razor Class Library.

+### `npm run copy-to-dotnet`

+Copies the JS and CSS files from the build folder into the wwwroot folder in the main .NET Razor Class Library.

+### `npm run build-dotnet`

+Cleans up the existing wwwroot folder in the main .NET Razor Class Library.\
+Builds the app for production to the `build` folder.\
+Copies the JS and CSS files from the build folder into the wwwroot folder in the main .NET Razor Class Library.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**